-For a space that's used on a daily basis, that's too bad: Garage lighting can work wonders to help provide safe passage from outside to inside and highlight landscape features as well as improve usability for amenities such as work benches and outdoor storage.
+For a space that's used on a daily basis, that's too bad: Garage lighting can work wonders to help provide safe passage from outside to inside and highlight landscape features as well as improve usability for amenities such as workbenches and outdoor storage.
 Here are ways to update your old garage lighting.

 Outdoor Garage Lighting Ideas

 Even if your main point of entry and exit is the garage door, a sconce to one side of a traditional door will help with safe passage.
 If you have exterior wall space, consider a sconce on both sides; the head-height installation of sconces helps prevent blinding glare.

 To enable easier pulling in and backing out during nighttime hours, install fixtures to each side of your garage doors.
 Shaded fixtures such as sconces help to direct light downward and reduce glare.
 You might also want to look for garage lighting that utilizes photocells to turn lights off and on as daylight increases or decreases.
 Another option: Consider adding incrementally placed fixtures on the soffit above the garage doors.

 Easily movable work lights are a great option to add directed illumination on shelves or work surfaces.
 They can also be used as necessary to provide light for additional work projects.

 One of the added benefits of garage lighting is to cast light outward to the landscape to illuminate dark areas.
 Install garage light sensors that react to motion for added safety and security.

-Many garages reflect interesting architecture found on homes, and uplights -- also called accent lights -- can accent those features.
+Many garages reflect interesting architecture found on homes, and uplights—also called accent lights—can accent those features.

 For both indoor and outdoor garage lighting, research wireless controls that enable you to control illumination from inside your home.
 These newest options offer flexibility without the hassle of invasive and often expensive wiring.